benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 3. **Education-Minded:** The domain specialist is an invaluable source of information for the other team members to learn about the details of the application.
 Having a teaching mindset is valuable for this purpose.

-## The Software 2.0 Process
+## Software 2.0 Practices

-In our experience dealing with Software 2.0 problems and figuring out solutions, there have been some insights into what is even important to focus on, and what is secondary.
-The profile is very different than Code 1.0.
+The success of any project is most closely related to the quality and dedication of the team that does the work, including both individual qualities and team meshing.
+However, there is still benefit to learning from past successes and failures.
+In particular, properly reflective experiences yield a principles to evaluate future strategic and tactical approaches.
+This cohesion onto particular strategies, tactics, and individual roles can boost team cohesion.
+This section is dedicated to the principles we have learned generally succeed in a Software 2.0 approach.
+This analysis is not complete, nor free of errors, as it is dependent on the mistakes and choices we made in our approach.

+To start, lets examine all the differences we found from best practices in Software 1.0 style machine learning.

-### Reviewing Code 1.0
+### Software 1.0 vs 2.0

-To emphasize the differences and changes one can expect from a Code 1.0 process to a Software 2.0 process, lets review the basic Code 1.0 development process.
+To emphasize the differences and changes one can expect from a Software 1.0 process to a Software 2.0 process, lets review the basic Software 1.0 development process.

 1. Determine labeling strategy+classes
 2. Label training+test dataset, the larger and cleaner the better